 Students on the Proton curriculum follow the core.
-In addition, they will be able to choose three more subjects including a Humanities subject, plus two further subjects from the Open Option.
+In addition, they will be able to choose four more subjects including a Humanities subject, plus three further subjects from the Open Option.

 Proton

 Core Humanities Open Option

-Subjects Choose 1 from Choose 2 from
+Subjects Choose 1 from Choose 3 from

-English Language and Geography Art and Design

-Literature History Art and Design: Graphic Communication

-Mathematics Creative iMedia

-• Science Dance

-Philosophy and Ethics Design and Technology: Resistant Materials

-• PSHCEE/RSE/Careers Design and Technology: Textile Technology

-• Sport Drama

-Engineering
+Subjects English Language and Literature Mathematics Science Philosophy and Ethics PSHCEE/RSE/Careers Sport • Geography • History Art and Design Art and Design: Graphic Communication Business Studies Classical Civilisation Computer Science Creative iMedia Dance Design and Technology: Resistant Materials/Textile Technology Drama

-Food Preparation and Nutrition

-Health and Social Care
+Engineering Food Preparation and Nutrition French Health and Social Care Media Studies Music Philosophy and Ethics Physical Education

-Media Studies

-Music

-Philosophy and Ethics

-Physical Education

 The Art courses both count as the same qualification, even though different materials are used in these, students should therefore only choose one of these courses.
-Also the Design and Technology: Resistant Materials and Design and Technology: Textiles courses both count as the same qualification and therefore students should only choose one of these courses.